 Pulmonary embolism (PE) refers to embolic occlusion of the pulmonary arterial system.
-The majority of cases result from thrombotic occlusion, and therefore the condition is frequently termed pulmonary thromboembolism which is what this article mainly covers.
-Non-thrombotic pulmonary emboli sour...
+The majority of cases result from thrombotic occlusion, and therefore the condition is frequently termed pulmonary thromboembolism, which is what this article mainly covers.
+Non-thrombotic pulmonary emboli sou...

 Acute acalculous cholecystitis

-Acute acalculous cholecystitis refers to the development of cholecystitis in gallbladder either without gallstones or with gallstones where they are not the contributory factor.
+Acute acalculous cholecystitis refers to the development of cholecystitis in the gallbladder either without gallstones or with gallstones where they are not the contributory factor.
 It is thought to occur most often due to biliary stasis and/or gallbladder ischemia.
-Epidemiology Acute acalculous c...
+Epidemiology Acute acalculo...

 Hemoptysis (plural: hemoptyses) refers to coughing up of blood.
 Generally, it appears bright red in color as opposed to blood from the gastrointestinal tract which appears dark red.
 It is considered an alarming sign of a serious underlying etiology.
 Terminology A variety of clinical classifica...

-One of the most important indicators of increased intracranial pressure due to mass effect is midline shift.
+Midline shift is one of the most important indicators of increased intracranial pressure due to mass effect.
 Pathology Any intra-axial or extra-axial lesion (tumor, hemorrhage, abscess, etc.) has the potential to exert mass effect on the brain parenchyma and cause lateral shift of the midline ...